BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 Then paste your SSH key into ~user1/.ssh/authorized_keys .

-Afterward give user1 access to the file:
+Afterward give user1 access to the directory:
 ```
 $ chown -R user1 ~user1/.ssh
 ```